markthomas93/2013-Sep-HR-ML-sprint/README.md

 _This sprint was adapted from a 6-day machine learning sprint created by a group of students from the June 2013 cohort.
 We used Kaggle tutorials, the Coursera Machine Learning Course, and a bunch of other online resources._

-~ T. Chakraborty, K. Geppert, G. Hilkert, G. Morita, A. Spade, F. Tripier, Z. Zibrat
+~ T. Chakraborty, K. Geppert, G. Hilkert, G. Morita, A. Spade, F. Tripier, and Z. Zibrat